 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
-Not all aspects of the chimney stacks, flashings and roof coverings can be seen from ground floor level and as such we cannot fully comment upon the condition.
-31 OVERDALE STREET,

-Due the attic accommodation we could not fully inspect the roof timbers and fully comment upon their condition.
-Aspects of the eaves was restricted due to this area not being fully floored and the presence of insulation.
-Due to decorative finishes found over some surfaces of the property we could not inspect areas of flooring and cannot fully comment upon their condition.
+Not all aspects of the chimney stacks, flashings and roof coverings can be seen from ground floor level and as such we cannot fully comment upon their condition.
+Due to the attic conversion we could not fully inspect the roof timbers and cannot fully comment upon their condition.
+Only a very limited inspection of the eaves was possible but this was restricted due to the contents and insulation found within.
+Due to decorative finishes found over the surfaces of the property we could not inspect areas of flooring fully and cannot comment upon their condition.
+Our inspection of the garage was restricted due to contents found within.
+Our inspection of the subfloor area was restricted due to contents and insulation found within.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
-The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
-Internal cupboards were generally filled with storage items.
-No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
-No access was available to any sub-floor areas.